How to Write Standard Operating Procedures (+SOP Template)

 If your organization relies solely on employees remembering key details of your business processes by memory and not in a procedural manual, what happens when that employee decides to leave your organization?

 With a proper knowledge management (KM) strategy, turnover can be disastrous.
-Creating handover documentation and SOPs allow you to preserve key organizational information so that it doesn’t leave the organization when employee do – empowering companies to embody a culture of knowledge sharing.
+Creating handover documentation and SOPs allow you to preserve critical organizational information so that it doesn’t leave the organization when employee do – empowering companies to embody a culture of knowledge sharing.

 7. Better onboarding and training